videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-16-ml-method-for-video-encoding.md

 features:
   - "A new approach to predicting video codec presets"
-  - "Bitrate decreases compared to the x264 and x265 codecs while maintaining quality and speed"
+  - "Our presets  decrease bitrate compared to the x264 and x265 codecs with standart options"
 ---

 ### S. Zvezdakov, D. Kondranin, and D. Vatolin